🗄️ Instance Connectors¶

 Each filter should only be applied if the given list is not empty.

-Values within filters are joined by OR
+Values within filters are joined by OR, and filters are joined by AND.

 def fetch_pipes_keys():